Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 Also Read: How To Prune A Money Tree?
 (Why To Prune+Steps)

-If you have a root-bound money tree, you will need to repot it to fix it.
+If you have a root-bound money tree, you must repot it to fix it.

 Repotting is essential not only if you have a root-bound plant but also for the overall health of your money tree.

 It will help if you consider repotting your money tree once every two to three years.
-It is best to repot your money tree e during early summer or spring to help the plants settle in before winter arrives.
+It is best to repot your money tree e during early summer or spring to help the plants settle in before winter.

 Consider watering the plant one day before you repot it.
-Get a container that is one size bigger than the previous one and has working drainage holes that let excess water pass out.
-You should also select good well-draining soil for repotting your money tree.
+Get a container one size bigger than the previous one that has working drainage holes that let excess water pass out.
+You should also select good, well-draining soil for repotting your money tree.

 How do I keep my money tree upright?